HDest-Community/ace-corp-extended/readme.md

 #### Mechanics
 - The weapon requires both a battery and a drum to fire a charged shot.
 Otherwise only a drum is required.
 - Holding primary fire charges a shot.
 The higher the charge, the higher the projectile's velocity and explosion damage.
 Charging is not necessary and the gun can be quickfired in a pinch.

+### RDL-N3 'Redline' Thermal Lance
+---
+- The loadout code is `rdl`.
+- Configuration codes are:
+	- `lockon`: Lock-on capabilities.
+#### Mechanics
+- Firing the weapon generates heat.
+Firing while overheated does 1.5 damage but takes 2 battery charges per shot.
+If you deplete the battery on an odd charge (basically 1) with an overheated shot, it will overload the battery and it will explode.
+It's harmless, but you will lose the battery.
+- Holding fire turns on lock-on mode after a few milliseconds (if available).
+Hovering over an enemy within 50m will mark them.
+Letting go of the trigger will automatically fire in their direction.
+The number of enemies you can lock onto depends on the number of charges.
+There is an angle limit and you cannot do 360 noscopes with this.
+- The autoaiming feature isn't too smart.
+Sometimes it will fail to fire at enemies that are behind a low wall.
+Use freefire against those.